 Brian J. McKeen, Esq.

-Leadership: Vice Chair of Primerus Consumer Law Institute
+Leadership: Chair of Primerus Personal Injury Institute

 Brian McKeen began practicing law in 1982.
 During his career, he has become a powerful advocate for his clients and one of the foremost medical malpractice attorneys in Michigan.
 He has tried cases throughout the United States.
 He currently sits on the executive boards of the Michigan Association for Justice (MAJ) and the American Association for Justice (AAJ).
 Mr. McKeen formerly served as chair of the AAJ Professional Negligence Section, Medical Negligence Exchange Group and Birth Trauma Litigation Group (BTLG).